 This is the second in our series of blogs aimed at helping HR professionals determine which is the best performance management software for their business.
 It can be easy to be sold on the gloss, only to find out that the system doesn’t actually meet our needs.
 As you sit through different demos it is easy to get carried away by exciting functionality that you would like to use.
 This can result in a lack of clarity of whether the system does the essentials well enough for you.
 In this blog, we address some of the key Performance Management System features to consider.

 Having considered the cultural aspects that we raised in our last blog around Evolution vs Revolution, the next questions to ask are around functionality priorities; ‘Must Have’s’.
 The following questions are worth considering in relation to the different performance management systems that you view:

 Assume you find a system that meets your essential needs, what would bring additional value?
-So if you want to encourage a culture of year-round conversations then perhaps 121 functionality and feedback is valuable.
+For example, if you want to encourage a culture of year-round conversations then perhaps 121 functionality and feedback is valuable.
 If you are in a regulated industry then qualification and development tracking including expiry dates could be invaluable.

-Can the system grow with you so you can gain maximum value for your investment over time.
+Can the system grow with you so you can gain maximum value for your investment over time?
 Consider additional functionality (and whether it will cost more or not) like talent management; onboarding and 360 feedback.

 Is your organisation super techie?
 Do you have lots of resource in-house which means that you are happy to be set up and to run with the system with minimal support?
 Or do you prefer a supplier that you can speak to on the phone?
 One that can provide help and guidance and will work in partnership with you?
 If you prefer the latter then prioritise providers who are in your time zone and have the expertise to help you with the personal touch.